-The following is a discussion of the interim consolidated financial position and the income and comprehensive income of Centric Health Corporation, ("Centric Health" or the "Company") for the three and six month periods ended June 30, 2015 and 2014 and of certain factors that the Company believes may affect its prospective financial condition, cash flows and results of operations.
-The MD&A should be read in conjunction with the unaudited condensed interim consolidated financial statements and notes thereto for the three and six month periods ended June 30, 2015 and 2014.
-The unaudited condensed interim consolidated financial statements and notes thereto for the three and six month periods ended June 30, 2015 and 2014.
-The unaudited condensed interim consolidated financial statements for the three and six month periods ended June 30, 2015 and 2014 are prepared in accordance with International Accounting Standard 34 Interim Financial Reporting.
-The Company's significant accounting policies are summarized in detail in note 1 of the consolidated financial statements for the years ended December 31, 2014 and 2013, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following is a discussion of the interim consolidated financial position and the income and comprehensive income of Centric Health Corporation, ("Centric Health" or the "Company") for the three and nine month periods ended September 30, 2015 and 2014 and of certain factors that the Company believes may affect its prospective financial condition, cash flows and results of operations.
+The MD&A should be read in conjunction with the unaudited condensed interim consolidated financial statements and notes thereto for the three and nine month periods ended September 30, 2015 and 2014.
+The unaudited condensed interim consolidated financial statements for the three and nine month periods ended September 30, 2015 and 2014 are prepared in accordance with International Accounting Standard 34 Interim Financial Reporting.
+The Company's significant accounting policies are summarized in detail in note 1 of the consolidated financial statements for the year ended December 31, 2014, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 Unless otherwise specified, amounts reported in this MD&A are in millions, except shares and per share amounts and percentages.
-The following MD&A is presented as of August 4, 2015.
+The following MD&A is presented as of November 16, 2015.
 All amounts are disclosed in Canadian dollars.
 Additional information about the Company, including the most recently filed Annual Information Form, is available on www.sedar.com.